 There was no IT system when we started, so we got an IT system quarter PPM to manage all that for us and we were dealing with project management programs right across Ireland.
 I need to go to work remotely to get our updates and upper reporting in place.
 And again everything was involved with the senior management team so that they were brought on board and they were getting the reports and information that they needed.

 So, in gathering, creating, and presenting all that information across all of those programs you used the IP system, the Cora PPM, how beneficial was that in centralizing that data?

 It was crucial, it was absolutely essential and given the large scale projects that we were trying to monitor and report on, there were a lot of different stakeholders that we were reporting uptown, reporting up to and into a department, etc. It was absolutely crucial for information to be in the same format and consistency across various programs and projects so that we get the true picture of the work going on and using Cora PPM it allowed us to do that.

-What are the benefits did you garner from using that single PPM implementation system in maintaining control and governance?
+What benefits did you garner from using that single PPM implementation system in maintaining control and governance?

 In the PMO team, there are seven program managers and they are basically spilled all around the country, so they will be involved or responsible for various roles in projects.
 We are able to use the system to get them to import their information in a consistent way that did not have them all travelling to Dublin every week to give updates.
 We are trying to push various updates in over the phone or whatever, typically fed into the system and then I was able to monitor, to control that centrally.
 We had conference calls with them.